wp-plugins/widget-logic/readme.txt

 There is also an option to add a wordpress 'widget_content' filter for you to tweak standard widgets to suit your theme.

 = Version History =
+0.44 - Officially works with 2.7 now.
+Documentation changes and minor bug fixes.

 0.43 - simple bug fix (form data was being lost when 'Cancel'ing widgets)

 0.42 - WP 2.5+ only now.
 WP's widget admin has changed so much and I was getting tied up in knots trying to make it work with them both.